Skip to content

 How much should an influencer charge per sponsored post on Instagram?

 Instagram influencer rates typically range from $100–$500 per post for micro-influencers (10k–50k followers) up to $10,000 or more for accounts above 1 million followers.
 The most important factor beyond follower count is engagement rate — a 50k-follower account with 8% engagement often commands more than a 200k account with 0.8% engagement.
-Content type also matters: Reels generally earn a 20–40% premium over static posts due to their higher organic reach potential.
+Content type also matters: industry rate cards typically show Reels earning a 20–40% premium over static posts due to their higher organic reach potential, though this calculator's own content-type multiplier is wider (Video/Reel at 3.0x versus Single Post at 1.0x) — treat its output as a relative ranking tool rather than a literal reflection of that real-world premium.
 Always factor in usage rights and exclusivity when negotiating final fees.

 Why does YouTube pay influencers more than Instagram per follower?